psxio/The_Platform/replit.md

         -   Sheet metadata preview before connecting (shows title and tab names).
         -   Sync status tracking (success, error, pending) with last sync timestamps.
         -   Admin-only access with route: `/admin/sheets-hub`.
+    -   **Client Credits**: Buy power credit system for clients to order content:
+        -   Admins can add/deduct credits to any user's account with descriptions for audit trail.
+        -   Credit balance stored in cents (e.g., $250 = 25000) with currency support.
+        -   Full transaction history tracking all credit additions, usage, adjustments, and refunds.
+        -   Content users see their available credit balance prominently on the dashboard.
+        -   Transaction history shows recent activity with timestamps and descriptions.
+        -   Admin dashboard for managing all client credits with search and filtering.
+        -   Routes: `/content` (shows credit balance), `/admin/credits` (admin management).
--   **Admin Features**: Invite code generation and management with detailed usage tracking (shows who used each code, when, and what role was granted), team invitation system via email, integration settings for Telegram/Discord, payment request management, brand pack management, sheets hub for Google Sheets integration.
+-   **Admin Features**: Invite code generation and management with detailed usage tracking (shows who used each code, when, and what role was granted), team invitation system via email, integration settings for Telegram/Discord, payment request management, brand pack management, sheets hub for Google Sheets integration, client credits management.
 -   **Security**: Role-based access control, bcrypt hashing, server-side middleware for route protection.

 ## External Dependencies